USA and the UK

 What is an EB-2 Visa?

-The EB2 Visa, or EB2 Green Card, is a second preference employment-based permit.
+The EB2 Visa, or EB2 Green Card, is a second preference employment-based visa that allows for permanent resident status.
 It is available for foreign nationals who hold an advanced degree or equivalent.
 You must also prove your “exceptional ability”, meaning significant expertise in your field.

 There are three tiers of EB-2 Visas: